pmogren/db-ratchet/docs/ConfiguringRedgateSqlCompare.md

 This document covers what additional configurations db-ratchet supports when using the Redgate SQL Compare schema difference engine.

+## Redgate SQL Compare Schema Store
+The Redgate SQL Compare based Schema Difference Engine store schema and configuration in the following two folders off the root of the database folder:

+1. **/redgate-schema**

+    The contents of this folder are managed by SQLCompare when this folder is used as the value for on of the `/Scripts` switches.
+A typical layout will look something like this, with a .sql file for each schema element stored in this repository.
+Changes to the SQLCompare filters from the default may result in a different structure.

+        /redgate-schema
+            |-/Functions
+            |-/Security
+            |   |-/Schemas
+            |-/Stored Procedures
+            |-/Tables
+            |-RedGateDatabaseInfo.xml

+2. **/redgate-config**

+    This folder contains Redgate SQLCompare specific configurations.
+Reasonable defaults are provided when running the `init` operation.
+Further information provided below on how to change these files to implement custom schema filtering.

 ## Ensuring db-ratchet finds SQLCompare.exe on your system
 db-ratchet will check for SQLCompare.exe in the following locations (in this order):